Affiliate Disclosure

 Never pour in whatever's lying around.
 Match the viscosity already in the engine (e.g. 5W-30 — on the filler cap, manual, or original container), match the specification (API SN, ACEA C3, dexos1), and stay within the same base type where possible.
 Not sure?
 Our oil grade guide walks you through it.

-Reading Oil Colour and Condition
+Reading Oil Color and Condition

 Clean amber/honey — fresh, healthy oil.
 Dark brown or black — normal (especially diesels); the detergents are doing their job.
 Smell and feel it: smooth means it's still working, gritty and strongly burnt means it's past its service life.
 Gritty/metallic feel — stop and investigate; usually bearing wear.
 Milky/creamy/foamy — take seriously: coolant has entered the oil (head gasket, cracked head), which destroys lubrication fast.
 Don't drive — get a proper diagnosis, and check the coolant reservoir for brown oily contamination too.